karelinejones/cs495-baseline-kareline.jones/opt-out.md

-theres a some things in github i feel like i still dont know how to use i feel like i dont know how to fully use java libraries and end up fumbling through using it
+-theres a some things in github i feel like i still dont know how to use <br>
+-i feel like i dont know how to fully use java libraries and end up fumbling through using it